Newsletter

 - 3. Louisiana recorded the highest dew point on U. S. soil on July 30, 1987, when the dew point hit 90 degrees at the New Orleans Naval Air Station.
 New Orleans often experiences dew point averages around 74 degrees in July and August.
 Lake Charles ranks among the most humid cities in the entire country.

 - 2. Florida is one of only two U. S. states with an average dew point exceeding 60 degrees.
 Several Florida cities rank among the muggiest cities in the nation, including Gainesville, Fort Myers, Jacksonville, and Orlando.
-Florida is surrounded by the Gulf of Mexico on one side and the Atlantic Ocean on the other.

 - 1. Hawaii is the most humid state in the United States.
 It is the only state whose average annual dew point exceeds 65 degrees.
 Hawaii peaks around 68 degrees in September and October.